LAST UPDATED ON AUGUST 24, 2020

 But is one length the “right” length?
 Get ready to be momentarily frustrated because the answer is the dreaded “it depends.”

-DocSend’s content completion rate study found that case studies between two and five pages had the best completion rates.
+DocSend’s content completion rate study (report no longer available) found that case studies between two and five pages had the best completion rates.
 Helpful intel, sure.
 But that’s still a HUGE range.

 To narrow things down, stop fishing for a magic word count and focus on two things: